Siege of Hikida Castle

 The 1573 siege of Hikida Castle (疋壇城の戦い, Hikida-jō no Tatakai) was one of many battles the warlord Oda Nobunaga fought against the Azai and Asakura clans during Japan's Sengoku period.
 These two families were among the staunchest opponents of Nobunaga's attempts to seize land and power for himself.

-In that year, 1573, Nobunaga besieged Odani castle, which was held by Azai Nagamasa.
-Asakura Yoshikage, leading a force to relieve and reinforce the Azai garrison, came under attack by Nobunaga's army.
-He sought refuge in Hikida Castle, and came under siege himself.
+In summer 1573, Nobunaga led 30,000 forces marched from Gifu Castle to Omi province to besieged Odani castle, which was held by Azai Nagamasa.
+In respond, Asakura Yoshikage, led a 20,000 forces to relieve and reinforce the Azai garrison.
+However, Nobunaga's forces turned around to attack Yoshikage's.
+Later, when Yoshikage came under attack by Nobunaga's army, he sought refuge in Hikida Castle, and came under siege himself.

-Hikida fell on August 10, and Asakura fled back to his home province of Echizen.
+Hikida castle fell on August 10, and Yoshikage fled back to his home castle at Echizen province.

+Aftermath

+Later, Oda Nobunaga's forces advance to Echizen and attacked Ichijodani castle in September 1573, devastating the Asakura clan.